Steven Crowder: Dispute with The Daily Wire

+It was later confirmed that the unnamed media outlet was The Daily Wire.
+Jeremy Boreing, the CEO of The Daily Wire, claimed Crowder had misrepresented the terms of the contract and that the contract would have paid Crowder $50 million over four years.
+Furthermore, Boreing asserted that the stipulation was necessary to ensure profitability.

+On March 3, 2023, Crowder announced on Russell Brand's show that he would be moving his show to Rumble.
+In August 2023, Vanity Fair reported that the show's viewership on Rumble was declining following the dispute with Daily Wire as well as other controversies and lawsuits over sexual harassment.
+Crowder announced he was partnering with Alex Jones, as well as comedians Nick Di Paolo, Josh Firestine, and Bryan Callen, to offer an expanded version of his Mug Club to be streamed via Rumble.

+Controversies

 Violations of online policies

-In June 2019, YouTube investigated Crowder for using racist and homophobic slurs targeting Carlos Maza in multiple videos reacting to the Vox series Strikethrough, which Maza hosts.
-Crowder referred to Maza as "Mr. Lispy queer", an "angry little queer", and a "gay Mexican".
-Crowder mocked Maza using a stereotypical gay voice, sometimes while wearing a t-shirt with Che Guevara on it that said "Socialism is for f*gs [sic]".
-In addition, Maza said that Crowder's fans have doxxed and harassed him.
-Maza said Crowder's videos about him are "dehumanizing, and it's something I thought YouTube would be more protective about because it brands itself as being a queer space".
-According to an analysis by Vox Media's The Verge, Crowder's videos "routinely contain egregious violations of YouTube's policies against cyberbullying".
-Crowder responded with a video where he said his use of slurs was "playful ribbing" and that "it's funny, it's a comedy show".
-He said that the investigation was "an example of a giant, multinational media conglomeration... attempting to squash a competitor".
-He also stated that he is opposed to doxxing and harassment.
+In June 2019, YouTube investigated Crowder for his use of racist and homophobic slurs towards Carlos Maza in multiple videos reacting to the Vox series Strikethrough, which Maza hosts.
+Crowder referred to Maza using homophobic slurs and mocked his voice while sometimes wearing an offensive shirt.
+Maza expressed disappointment in YouTube for not providing enough protection against alleged harassment.
+Vox Media's The Verge published an article stating that Crowder's videos "routinely contain egregious violations of YouTube's policies against cyberbullying".
+Crowder responded with a video where he said his use of slurs was "playful ribbing" on his show and that he is opposed to doxxing and harassment.

-YouTube concluded that the language used by Crowder "was clearly hurtful", but "the videos as posted don't violate our policies".
-It determined that Crowder had not encouraged his viewers to harass or dox Maza either on YouTube or other platforms and that the main point of his video was to respond to opinion.
+While YouTube acknowledged that Crowder's language was hurtful, it initially concluded that "the videos as posted don't violate our policies", determining Crowder had not encouraged his viewers to harass or dox Maza and that the main point of his video was to respond to opinion.
 The decision to not suspend the channel drew considerable criticism.
-The next day, YouTube suspended the channel's monetization, because "a pattern of egregious actions harmed the broader community".
-Republican Senator Ted Cruz, who had previously appeared on Crowder's show, criticized YouTube's demonetization of Crowder's account, and Crowder stated on his Twitter account that, "Vox is still going to be pissed" because he was not removed from the platform.
-In August 2020, YouTube re-monetized some of Crowder's content on the site, stating that Crowder had satisfactorily addressed the issues with his behavior and content.
+The next day, YouTube suspended the channel's monetization, describing the objectionable content as "a pattern of egregious actions harmed the broader community".
+The reversal of the decision not to suspend the channel drew considerable criticism as well.
+In August 2020, YouTube re-monetized some of Crowder's content on the site, stating that Crowder's content had since become compliant with YouTube policy.

 Crowder announced in February 2021 that he filed a lawsuit against Facebook, alleging he was unfairly censored by the platform.
-The next month, YouTube suspended Crowder's channel for one week for violating its presidential election integrity policy by advancing false claims about the 2020 United States presidential election in Nevada and again indefinitely demonetized his account.
+The next month, YouTube suspended Crowder's channel for one week claiming that he violated the presidential election integrity policy by advancing false claims about the 2020 United States presidential election in Nevada and again indefinitely demonetized his account.
 His account was then given a second strike on the platform for "reveling in or mocking" the killing of Ma'Khia Bryant in a video he posted, and Crowder responded by announcing that he had filed a lawsuit against YouTube seeking an injunction.

-YouTube suspended his channel on October 27, 2022, for two weeks for violating its policy on harassment, threats and cyberbullying.
-Crowder alleged that the suspension was election interference because it lasted through the November 8, 2022, midterm election day.